To fill the final spot in their 2013 recruiting class, the Ragin' Cajuns of Louisiana looked…

 "Gus has a great track record working at some very accomplished programs over the last decade and will be able to help us in a number of ways.
 His recruiting contacts and basketball knowledge help to make him an effective recruiter and his ability to relate to players aids him in his one-on-one coaching.
 He will fit in well with our program."

 Hauser has enjoyed success as an assistant coach, owning a 215-136 record that includes five seasons of 20 or more wins, three trips to the NCAA Championship and a pair of NIT appearances.
-Included in those totals was a trip to the NCAA Final Four as part of a 33-5 season while serving as a graduate assistant at
+Included in those totals was a trip to the NCAA Final Four as part of a 33-5 season while serving as a graduate assistant at Louisville in 2004-05.

 Hauser joins the Louisiana staff after spending the last two seasons (2011-13) at Wofford, helping the Terriers to 32 wins over his two seasons.